ritika2502/Cognitive-Documentation/en-us/Computer-Vision-API/Vision-API-Overview.md

 - Identify the type and quality of images.
 - Recognize domain specific content (celebrities model).
 - Generate descriptions of the content.
-- Use optical character recognition to identify text found in images.- Distinguish color schemes.
+- Use optical character recognition to identify text found in images.
+- Distinguish color schemes.
 - Flag adult content.
 - Detect human faces and return their coordinates in the image.
 - Crop photos to be used as thumbnails.